Thomas Gaetano LoMedico: Life and career

 In 1938, the Metropolitan Life Insurance Company announced an $8000 prize for a sculptural group on the American Family intending to make it the centerpiece of their exhibit at the upcoming 1939 New York World's Fair.
 The competition attracted 257 entries and the winning entry was Family Group by Lo Medico.
 From the insurance company's perspective the 12-ft- high statue symbolized an average American family moving forward in life shielded from unforeseen hazards by insurance.
 In April 1940, after the Fair had closed, Family Group was exhibited at the Whitney Museum courtesy of Met Life.

 Lo Medico designed his first medal in 1946 for the National Sculpture Society (NSS).
 The medal in honor of American sculptor Herbert Adams (1958 – 1945) was created as an annual memorial (The Herbert Adams Memorial Award) to recognize individuals and organizations that have significantly encouraged and advanced American sculpture.
 Lo Medico continued to design new medals almost every year thereafter.
+Some of the sculptors that received the award over the years included Adeline Pond Adams (1947), Lee Lawrie (1954).
+Joseph Kiselewski (1964), and Patricia Jan Broder (1975), among others.

 He taught at the NY School of Industrial Art, and the National Academy of Design.

 In 1956, Lo Medico moved to Tappan, NY and constructed an art studio behind his house on Main St. where he continued to create sculpture and medals.
-He died at home on November 29, 1985 at age 81.
+He died at home on November 29, 1985, at age 81.
 He was survived by his wife Lenora Lisciandra Lo Medico.

 In 1993, his widow donated Lo Medico's papers including correspondence about commemorative medals, sculpture competitions, commissions, and financial records to Smithsonian Archives of American Art.
 Previous to this, in 1967 & 1971 Lo Medico donated photographs of his work to the Special Collections Research Center at Syracuse University Library.